VMA-223: Post Vietnam & 1990s

-Global War on Terror
+Global war on terror

 VMA-223 flew combat missions over Afghanistan in the beginning phases of Operation Enduring Freedom in 2001–2002.
 In January 2003, the squadron deployed on board as part of the 2nd Marine Expeditionary Brigade (2nd MEB).
 After arriving in the Northern Persian Gulf it cross-decked to and began flying combat missions in support of the 2003 invasion of Iraq.
 During this time, the squadron surpassed 50,000 mishap-free flight hours.

 VMA-223 deployed to Iraq late in the summer of 2005 in support of Operation Iraqi Freedom.
 During a combat mission over Iraq on 10 February 2006 the squadron surpassed the 60,000 Class A mishap-free hours mark.
 This milestone is even more impressive considering the maintenance and safety issues associated with the AV-8B aircraft.

 Starting in October 2011, to April 2012 VMA-223 was deployed in support of Operation Enduring Freedom.

 Future plans and current aircraft flown

 As of May 29, 2025, (Note: VMA-231 had their final Harrier flight on May 23, 2025, which left VMA-223 the final Marine Corps squadron flying the Harrier.)
-VMA-223 is the last Marine Corps squadron that still operates the AV-8B Harrier II, with plans to retire it by September 2026 and replace it with the Lockheed Martin F-35 Lightning II.
+VMA-223 was the last Marine Corps squadron that still operates the AV-8B Harrier II, with plans to retire it by September 2026 and replace it with the Lockheed Martin F-35 Lightning II.

+In fiscal year 2028 VMA-223 is scheduled to reactivate as Marine Fighter Attack Squadron (VMFA)-223 and will begin flying the F-35B Lightning II.